T-NIKHIL/NestedAE/user_guide.md

 * To replicate the results in the paper follow the steps below :
     - Change the "inputs_dir" variable to "inputs_perov_data" to run NestedAE on the multiscale perovskite dataset or to "inputs_syn_data" to run NestedAE on the synthetic dataset in go.sh script.
     - To generate the plots in the paper head over to the analysis.ipynb file.

-Automatically generate manuel from docstrings in code : https://doxygen.nl